St Luke’s is the local hospice for people living in mid and south Cheshire, supporting a community of around 280,000 people

 - We support those living in social isolation within our locality, and we are now exploring ways in which we can support the homeless

 St Luke’s is a charity and all our services are free.
-We receive limited support from the government which means over 80% of our running costs need to raised through donations and fundraising, and with an overstretched NHS, our services are more important than ever.
+We receive limited support from the government which means 84% of our running costs need to raised through donations and fundraising, and with an overstretched NHS, our services are more important than ever.

 For every £1 we receive in donations 85p is spent providing this wide spectrum of care, and the remaining 15p will help us to raise another pound.
 This year we need to raise over £3million, any support you give will make a difference.